Senex Intelligence Ltd - Customer Data Processing Agreement

 Senex personnel do not normally access Customer Content through the product.
 Any support access to Customer Content should be requested by Customer, limited to the support purpose, and logged where practicable.

-10. Immutable audit trail
+10. Retention-protected audit archive

 11. Customer audit export